Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Europe tax-free shopping VAT refunds

 ABOVE: Loading up on French sailor outfits for the kids?
-Put some of those francs back in your pocket with the European tax-free shopping scheme.
+Put some euros back in your pocket with the European tax-free shopping scheme.

-If you're a tourist from another country, you may be able to claim a VAT refund.
+If you're a tourist who lives outside the EU, you may be able to claim a VAT refund.
 You can do this in several ways:

 1. Use the store's refund affiliate, which can be identified by a decal such as "Tax Free Shopping" or "Premier Tax Free" in the store window.

-Important: You don't decide what service to use.
-The retailer does, so you'll need to process each "tax-free shopping cheque" with the company indicated on the cheque (usually Global Refund).
+Please note: You don't decide what service to use.
+The retailer does, so you'll need to process each "tax-free shopping cheque" with the company indicated on the cheque (usually, but not always, Global Blue).

 2. Get a refund directly from the shop where you make your purchase.

-Request a VAT refund form, have it stamped by a customs official when you leave the country or the European Union, then mail the stamped form back to the store (assuming that the shop is willing to handle refunds this way).
+Request a VAT refund form, have it stamped by a customs official when you leave the European Union, then mail the stamped form back to the store (assuming that the shop is willing to handle refunds this way).

 3. Charge your purchase with a credit card and ask the shop to make two charge slips: one for the amount of the sale after deduction of the VAT, and the other for the amount of the VAT.